pypi/warehouse/docs/development/cloud.rst

 1. Edit code directly on the cloud server using an editor like vim or emacs
 2. Edit code locally in an IDE that is connected to the server over SSH

-One verified option for #2 is to use VSCode with the `Remote SSH`_ extension.
+One verified approach for #2 is to use VSCode with the `Remote SSH`_ extension.
 Other IDEs including PyCharm also offer similar features.

 .. _Remote SSH: https://code.visualstudio.com/docs/remote/ssh